-- A centroid divides a median in 2:1 ratio.
-Centroid is a point of intersection of three medians.
+- A centroid divides a median in a 2:1 ratio.
+A centroid is a point of intersection of three medians.

-- Ratio of two adjacent sides of a triangle is equal to the two parts of third side which makes by the internal angle bisector.
+- The ratio of two adjacent sides of a triangle is equal to the two parts of the third side which make by the internal angle bisector.

-- In an equilateral triangle internal angle bisector and the median are same.
+- In an equilateral triangle, the internal angle bisector and the median are the same.

 - Two triangles have the same area if they have the same base and lie between two parallel lines.

-- In a triangle side opposite to smaller angle is smaller in comparison to the side which is opposite to greater angle.
+- In a triangle side opposite a smaller angle is smaller in comparison to the side which is opposite a greater angle.